andrewcooke/bnum/README.md

 ### Ordering

-Values are used in expressions - like comparison - using instances.
-So if you sort a list of instances they will be sorted by value.
-This is the same ordering that is used when iterating over the instances of a Bnum.
+Instances are ordered by value.

-Since the default value is the name itself, the default ordering when iterating over a Bnum is alphabetical (from comparison of the `str` values).
+Since the default value is the name itself, the default ordering when iterating over a Bnum is alphabetical (from comparison of the values, which are names, as strings).

 ```python
 >>> list(Colour)